Advanced Guide

 We are planning to provide custom drivers for most common databases, and is in the pipeline for upcoming releases!

-GoFr supports injecting Clickhouse that supports the following interface.
+GoFr supports injecting ClickHouse that supports the following interface.
 Any driver that implements the interface can be added using app.AddClickhouse()

-method, and user's can use Clickhouse across application with gofr.Context
+method, and user's can use ClickHouse across application with gofr.Context

 .